Russell Dean Dupuis, Ph.D.

 Dr. Dupuis' team is developing "wide bandgap" III-V compound semiconductors and they are working to improve materials quality and device performance.
 The lab has several worldwide device records at this time and seeks to remain at the leading edge of this important new field.

-Dr. Dupuis came to Georgia because of the excellence of the faculty, facilities, infrastructure, and administrative management at Georgia Institute of Technology and the opportunity to build a strong area of research at one of the best engineering universities in the world.
-The support of the Georgia Research Alliance has been a critically important element in his decision to come to Georgia Tech and in working to help Georgia Tech and the GRA expand their impact to improve the human condition.
+Dr. Dupuis came to Georgia because of the excellence of the faculty, facilities, infrastructure and administrative management at Georgia Tech and the opportunity to build a strong area of research at one of the best engineering universities in the world.
+The support of the Georgia Research Alliance was a critically important element in his decision to come to Georgia Tech.
 Dr. Dupius helped to create the new Nanotechnology Research Center at Georgia Tech and to develop new interdisciplinary research opportunities in the nano-bio-electronics fields.